Last Friday afternoon I did something completely out of character for me.

 I was resisting my feelings because I didn’t like how they felt.

-Sometimes we NEED to choose to feel sadness about our teen’s substance abuse and that’s OK, but I seemed to forget that was OK last week.
+Sometimes we NEED to choose to feel sadness about our teen’s substance use and that’s OK, but I seemed to forget that was OK last week.

 Most of what I share is meant for the days when you have had all the sadness you can handle, and you are ready to try something new.

-I want to make sure I share that allowing the pain and sadness about your teen’s substance abuse is OK.
+I want to make sure I share that allowing the pain and sadness about your teen’s substance use is OK.

 The pain becomes unbearable when we resist it or beat ourselves up for it.